MicrosoftDocs/microsoft-style-guide/styleguide/scannable-content/index.md

 quickly get to what they need.

   - If
-    you're developing content for a collection, such as the MSDN or TechNet libraries, break the content up into sections so that information is easy to find in the library navigation.
+    you're developing content for a collection, break the content up into sections so that information is easy to find in the library navigation.

   - In